e10v/tea-tasting/README.md

 - `n_iter`: Number of simulations to run.
 Default is `10_000`.
 - `ratio`: Ratio of the number of observations in treatment relative to control.
 Default is `1` but can be redefined in global settings.
 - `random_seed`: Random seed.
 Default is `None`.
-- `treatment`: An optional function which updates a treatment data on each iteration.
+- `treatment`: An optional function which updates treatment data on each iteration.
 It should accept a Polars dataframe and a random seed, and return a Polars dataframe of the same length and the same set of columns.
 Default is `None`, which means that treatment data are not updated (A/A test).

 It returns an instance of the class `SimulationsResult` which provide the following methods: